dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

     ![Update Repositories](images/09030-UpdateRepositories.png)

-1. When the button states that the repositories have been updated, you can click on the "X" in the top right corner of the "**Manage Repositories**" window to close it:
+1. When the button states that the repositories have been updated (this will also take a minute or so to update), you can click on the "X" in the top right corner of the "**Manage Repositories**" window to close it:

     ![Close Manage Repositories Window](images/09040-CloseManageRepositoriesWindow.png)